rdu16625/airbyte/airbyte-integrations/connectors/source-vermont-pttr-extract/README.md

-# Ftp Source
+# Vermont Pttr Extract Source

-This is the repository for the Ftp source connector, written in Python.
+This is the repository for the Vermont Pttr Extract source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/ftp).
+For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/vermont-pttr-extract).

 ## Local development